-The palliative care staff is headed by hospitalist Dr. Steven Pantilat, director and founder of the service, and associate director and hospitalist Dr. Matthew Gonzales.
+The palliative care staff is headed by hospitalist Dr. Steven Pantilat, director and founder of the service.
 Hospitalists are doctors who specialize in coordinating the sometimes complex array of care and issues patients face while in the hospital.

 Other doctors on the team include: